§ 9001C Intent and purpose.

 (3) By November 15 of each year, the Council shall make recommendations to the Director of the Office of Management and Budget regarding the funding of technology for the coming fiscal year.
 Prior to making its recommendations to the Director of the Office of Management and Budget, the Council shall confer with the Director of the Office of Management and Budget regarding the demands placed upon the state budget by nontechnology funding needs.

-(4) Forward funding recommendations made pursuant to subdivision (3) of this section to the Governor in their entirety.
+(4) Forward funding recommendations made pursuant to paragraph (3) of this section to the Governor in their entirety.

 (5) Enforce active project management, review the progress of current projects to determine if they are on budget and have met their project milestones, and when necessary, recommend the termination of projects.